daypack-dev/telltime/README.md

 [2040 Feb 29 00:00:00, 2040 Feb 29 00:00:01)
 ```

-Searching for all Australian ACT 2020 public holidays that fall on weekends
+Searching for all Australia ACT 2020 public holidays that fall on weekends

 ```
 $ telltime search "( \